jgoldsmith27/vector-store-chatbot/README.md

 With this chatbot, members can:

 - Search for files containing specific information
+- Upload their own files for better context
 - Receive quick clarifications on accreditation-related topics
 - Gain new insights to drive the review process